Next: , Previous: Type classes, Up: Top [Contents]

 ; some [T] f2(T).

-The other restriction is that every existentially quantified type variable must occur
+The third and final restriction is that every existentially quantified type variable must occur

 ---> some [T1, T2] f5(T1) => xable(T1, T2).